ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 > NOTE: WE SHOULD PROVIDE DOCUMENTED GUIDANCE THIS FOR CLIENTS

-When autocomplete is set to "list", it should filter menu options based on matching any text.
-When autocomplete is set to "inline" or "both", it should autocomplete (and filter) menu options based on matching the beginning of text.
+When autocomplete is set to "list", it should filter dropdown options based on matching any text.
+When autocomplete is set to "inline" or "both", it should autocomplete (and filter) dropdown options based on matching the beginning of text.

 ### Behavior